Kilonova24/Novafield/README.md

 * Suit Display: Spaceships - Casual

 Note: To decrease/ remove the stutter when grav jumping with the new seamless grav jump mod, Disable Auto Save on Travel at the bottom of the Gameplay Settings.

-The modlist comes with Scarcity Options called RMB Gameplay Settings (in game they are named Gameplay Settings Expanded).
-Adjust these to your preferences.

-## Recommended Display Settings
-* Brightness - 2.62
-* Contrast - 0.90
-* Film Grain - 0
-* Depth of Field - On

-Note: DLSS and FSR are trash in this game.
-Unless you are using Optiscaler to get the newer versions of these upscalers, try using XESS - Quality.
-It's what I use on my 9070XT and what a lot of other people recommend as well for the options Bethesda gave us.

-## Recommended Accessibility Settings
-* First Person FOV: 100
-* Always Show Landing Camera: On